yogesh9428/commclassroomOP/README.md

 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- Yogesh Jadav finds the Community Classroom initiative really great!
+- New in This field of DSA but want to nailed